koushik80/hybrid-infra-azure-intern-project/README.md

 <h1 align="center">IT System Expert Internship</h1>

-<p align="left">Welcome to the overview of my IT System Expert Internship overview!
+<p align="left">Welcome to the overview of my IT System Expert(Cross-Functional Role) Internship overview!
 At Taitotalo, I was presented with a unique opportunity to explore various IT roles, including System Expert, Network Expert, Application Expert, Information and Communication Technology Solutions Consultant, Information and Communication Technology Operator, and Cyber Security Expert.
 However, I didn't limit myself to just one area of expertise; while I had the option to specialize in a single role, I chose to embrace a dynamic approach by working across multiple domains.

-Throughout this internship, I leveraged my proficiency in programming languages and ventured into diverse areas such as **Network Security**, various **Microsoft 365 applications** (a requirement for Application Experts), **DevOps practices**, and **Web Application deployment**, **SQL Server config** in addition to fulfilling the requirements of the **System Expert** role.
+Throughout this internship, I leveraged my proficiency in programming languages and ventured into diverse areas such as **Networking**(a requirement for Network Experts) **Azure and on-premise Security Technologies**, various **Microsoft 365 applications** (a requirement for Application Experts), **DevOps practices**, and **Web Application deployment**, **SQL Server config** in addition to fulfilling the requirements of the **System Expert** role.

 This hands-on experience was meticulously crafted to equip me with practical knowledge in managing and sustaining a plethora of technologies that constitute the backbone of contemporary **IT Infrastructure**.
 As an intern in this project, I had the privilege of engaging with a wide spectrum of tools and platforms, actively contributing to the **Setup**, **Configuration**, **Security**, and **Management** of critical systems.
 My work environment was **Hybrid** in nature, characterized by the utilization of my own technical arsenal, consisting of both **Mac** and **Windows** machines, in conjunction with **Azure resources**.